YizhongHu/predicative_group_theory/README.md

 Testing<br/>
 - [Tests](https://github.com/YizhongHu/final_project/blob/master/group-tests.frg)

+## Design Considerations
+There are various ways to approach group theory, whether that be in terms of content, which of the equivalent definitions to use, etc. As such, there have been many instances where we've had to weigh our options and choose a nonobvious solution.

+For example, the `cyclic` predicate seemed easy to us, at least at first.
+We struggled with defining it in the obvious manner, but then we had the idea of using a different definition — a group is cyclic if and only if it has one generator.
+And this allowed us to write a simpler and cleaner version of the predicate.

+While defining a normal subgroup, we also had many issues.
+We tried defining it as a subgroup where the set of left cosets and the set of right cosets are equal.
+While this was easier to write, since we already defined cosets, it was quite inefficient.
+So we decided to consider the many alternative definitions of a normal group, finally landing on the definition concerning invariance under conjugation.

+While we made serious efforts to optimize our code, we generally favored clarity and rigor over efficiency.
+Since correct and memorable definitions are very important in building up any mathematical topic, we wanted our definitions to be readable (less field/set-table notation and more math-adjacent syntax) and consistent.

+We tried to expand topics around homomorphisms, but ultimately felt bounded by first order logic.
+When we started, we didn't realize how much the study of homomorphisms relied on 'there is some homomorphism...' or 'all homomorphisms...,' which quantifies over functions, and thus exists above us in second order logic.
+Regardless, we were able to define homomorphisms and show whether a function we give is a homomorphism or not.

+Our goal originally was to explore and prove things about small-ordered groups.
+We were successful in doing this, but we stumbled across something pedagogical in the process.
+The visualizations we created conjured a new way of understanding groups.
+We were able to understand deeper structures in many groups by looking at the colored Cayley tables, quotient groups, and generator notation.
+That is to say, not only did we learn a lot about groups, but we also learned a new way to think about groups.
 ## Overview
+The following is an explanatory overview of the code.
 ### Groups
 A **group** (`Group`) is a set (of `Element`) together with a binary operation (`table`) that acts on the set, which satisfies three axioms:
 - Identity: (`haveIdentity`) The group contains an element *e* such that for all *g* in the group, *ge = eg = G*.